Academic use of PSU

 For university departments

-if a reserved space in the Plaster Student Union is not used (no show) and was not cancelled through the Conference Services Office (through e-mail, telephone, voice-mail, or visiting the office) within 72 hours of event, the sponsoring department will receive a written warning.
+if a reserved space in the Plaster Student Union is not used (no show) and was not cancelled through the Event and Meeting Services Office (through e-mail, telephone, voice-mail, or visiting the office) within 72 hours of event, the sponsoring department will receive a written warning.
 A second such no show occurrence will result in a second written warning.
 A third no show occurrence will result in a cancellation fee of $25, to be charged to the sponsoring University department in addition to any other fees associated with the event.

 Additionally, if any PSU reserved event if not cancelled within 72 hours of event, all additional labor and set-up charges associated with the event will be charged to the sponsoring department.